isellorgans/QuoraPairs/README.md

 This provides no semantic or sentiment analysis, and as a result the model does not do a very good job of predicting the correct outcome.
 When running the model against the training data, it seemed to be correct about 65% of the time (at a glance).

 I assume this level of analysis is sufficient as the project is not for a Big Data class, and serves only as a foray into the 'Rabbit Hole' of Spark / Machine Learning.

+# To Do List:
+1. Upload data set to Amazon S3, add location to Scala code.
+2. Prepare Scala code for hand-off to cluster manager.
+3. Configure Cluster Mangager with output CSV location.